San Francisco General Hospital: History

 In 1850, a California state bill appropriated $50,000 to build a State Marine Hospital in San Francisco.

 In 1851, the United States Congress established the U.S. Marine Hospital, San Francisco at Rincon Point and relocated to the Presidio of San Francisco in 1875.

 In 1855, the State Marine Hospital building was transitioned to the City and County Hospital of San Francisco, funded by every vessel that entered the port, paying inspection fees, to a public health officer.

 By 1857, the City and County Hospital had located to the former North Beach School, at the southwest corner of Francisco and Stockton Streets.
 San Francisco opened its first permanent hospital in 1857.

 In 1872, the-then City Hall housed the police prison, which included an infirmary, located in its basement.
 In 1877, the city changed the prison infirmary to a Receiving Hospital and charged the Department of Public Health.

 A hospital has been at Potrero Avenue since 1872, when the city of San Francisco built a 400-bed hospital on Potrero, an all wood hospital.

 The emergency hospital of the 1894 Midwinter Exposition was established in connection with a police station in Golden Gate Park.

 Expansions to the Potrero Avenue site have been made in 1909 (Mission Emergency Hospital), 1915 (four main, distanced, ward buildings), 1924 (psychiatric ward), 1976 (Acute Care Hospital), and 2016.

 By 1904, four emergency hospitals were built: Central, Harbor (Mission Street and East Street), Park and Potrero.
 In the 1930s, Alemany Emergency Hospital (at 35 Onondaga), Harbor Emergency Hospital (at Sacramento and Drumm Streets), Central Emergency (at the Department of Public Health Building on Grove Street), Park Emergency Aid Station (at Stanyan Street near Beulah Street, built in 1902), and Mission Emergency Hospital (at Potrero Avenue) were extant.
 In 1969, a new Harbor Emergency Hospital was built on top of the brand-new Broadway Tunnel.

-"SFGH and the University of California, San Francisco School of Medicine (UCSF) have been partners in public health since 1872..."

-In 1966, SFGH was designated as the city's trauma center, the second trauma center established in the U.S. after Cook County Hospital.
+In 1966, SFGH was designated as the city's trauma center, the second trauma center established in the United States after Cook County Hospital.

 In 1977, a new inpatient facility consisting of clinic space, rooms for patients, a new born unit, and surgery facilities was established.